Fedxeven/sql-analytics/README.md

 # SQL Analytics
 Small SQL project for practicing data analysis.

 ## About the project

-I created a small dataset of users, products and orders and used SQL to answer basic business questions.
+I created a small synthetic dataset of users, products and orders and used SQL to answer basic business questions.

 ## What I analyzed
 - Total revenue